 note: Freely available to Minnesota residents through ELM.

-CINAHL Plus® with Full Text is a robust collection of full text for nursing & allied health journals, providing full text for more than 770 journals indexed in CINAHL®.
+CINAHL Complete is a robust collection of full text for nursing & allied health journals, providing full text for more than 770 journals indexed in CINAHL®.
 This authoritative file contains full text for many of the most used journals in the CINAHL index, with no embargo.
-CINAHL Plus with Full Text is the core research tool for all areas of nursing and allied health literature.
+CINAHL Complete is the core research tool for all areas of nursing and allied health literature.
 Full text coverage dates back to 1937.

 Consumer Health Complete is a comprehensive resource for consumer-oriented health content.
 It is designed to support patients' information needs and foster an overall understanding of health-related topics.
 Consumer Health Complete provides content covering all areas of health and wellness from mainstream medicine to the many perspectives of complementary, holistic and integrated medicine.
 In addition, Consumer Health Complete includes the Clinical Reference System and the Lexi-PAL Drug Guide, which provides access to up-to-date, concise and clinically relevant drug monographs.
 The database is updated on a weekly basis.